xiezl/singa-docs/_posts/docs/2015-01-25-neural-net.md

 <span><strong>Figure 2 - Net structure of a MLP model.</strong></span>
 </div>

-Feed-forward models, e.g., CNN and MLP, can easily configured as their layer connections are undirected without circles.
+Feed-forward models, e.g., CNN and MLP, can easily get configured as their layer connections are undirected without circles.
 The configuration for the MLP model shown in Figure 1 is as follows,